HunterWilson1/Readme-Generator/sampleREADME.md

-# Readme generator
+# Readme Generator

   ## Description

-  makes readme
+  It creates readme files

   ## Table of Contents